LkeMitchll/interroban.gg/src/_includes/colophon.md

 My typographic system is made up of:

+- [PicNic](https://velvetyne.fr/fonts/picnic/) from Velvetyne is used for display headings.
-- [Blanco](https://www.fostertype.com/retail-type/blanco) from Foster Type is used as body copy, and some headings.
+- [Taurus Grotesk](https://www.fostertype.com/retail-type/taurus-grotesk) from Foster Type is used as body copy, and some headings.
 - [Signifier](https://klim.co.nz/retail-fonts/signifier/) from Klim is used for larger headings.
 - [Pitch](https://klim.co.nz/retail-fonts/pitch/) from Klim is used for smaller text, and data.

 This site has formerly used:

+- [Blanco](https://www.fostertype.com/retail-type/blanco) from Foster Type was used as body copy, and some headings.
 - [GT America Extended](http://gt-america.com) from Grilli Type was used for larger headings.